zoisite-rb/zoisite-rb/guides/source/configuring.md

 #### `config.assets.precompile`

-Allows you to specify additional assets (other than `application.css` and `application.js`) which are to be precompiled when `bin/rails assets:precompile` is run.
+Allows you to specify additional assets (other than `application.css` and `application.js`) which are to be precompiled when `bin/zoisite assets:precompile` is run.

 #### `config.assets.unknown_asset_fallback`

-Allows you to modify the behavior of the asset pipeline when an asset is not in the pipeline, if you use sprockets-rails 3.2.0 or newer.
+Allows you to modify the behavior of the asset pipeline when an asset is not in the pipeline, if you use sprockets-zoisite 3.2.0 or newer.

 The default value depends on the `config.load_defaults` target version: